armichaud/hex_trainer/README.md

 # Hex Trainer
 While learning about low-level programming and assembly, I found myself slowing down every time I encountered hex codes as representations of stack addresses and offsets.
-I wanted to build a small tool with which to improve my ability to translate hexidecimal to decimal values and do mental math with hexidecimal values.
+I wanted to build a small tool with which to improve my ability to translate hexadecimal to decimal values and do mental math with hexadecimal values.

 As of 2/1/25, this is a work in progress.